 Over the next 3 meetings and week following I learned the difference between Jacobi Catalytic Carbon and Activated Carbon, water softeners with purification systems built in and those without, activated alumina verses bone char, potassium or sodium for flushing water softeners, the softening pellets...and silica quarts??? (this end conclusion was unsatisfying to say the least), dirty dealings with unscrupulous companies, those that actually know the industry compared to those that only know what their company taught them (strangely similar to essential oil companies, ha!) and how varied in quality a Reverse Osmosis system can actually be.

 The regional sales manager who typically sends out other sales representatives actually decided to come to my house himself after our brief initial phone call because of my history with ionizers, understanding of alkaline water, and severe aversion to fluoride and other chemicals.
 He has been in the industry for 29 years, even testing water all over the country.
 He knows the industry, not just his system and would only sell something he believed in.
-His test equipment was unmatched - he was the only one able to test our fluoride levels, as I discussed in the last post, and ours is off the charts.
+His test equipment was unmatched - he was the only one able to test our fluoride levels and ours is off the charts.

 What did he suggest for us?